France • Champagne • Reims • Épernay • Côte des Blancs • Montagne de Reims

 Great houses and Champagne growers

-Champagne owes much of its prestige to its historic houses, whose savoir-faire is based on blending, stylistic consistency and cellar ageing.
-But the region is also driven by growers who highlight individual parcels, villages and more personal expressions of terroir.
+Champagne owes much of its prestige to its historic houses, whose expertise is rooted in blending, stylistic consistency and long cellar ageing.
+The region is also shaped by growers who highlight individual parcels, villages and more personal expressions of terroir.

 Dom Pérignon: an iconic house associated with great vintage Champagnes, prestige and precision.

-Louis Roederer: a great house known for the elegance of its cuvées and for Cristal, one of the most famous prestige Champagnes.
+Louis Roederer: a leading house known for the elegance of its cuvées and for Cristal, one of the most famous prestige Champagnes.

 Jacques Selosse: a cult grower, sought after for rare, expressive Champagnes deeply marked by their origin.